UPPMAX/uppmax_intro_python/docs/morning_session/the_way_of_the_program.md

 ### Exercise 1: Python and the Python interpreter

+!!!- info "Learning objectives"

+    * Get a first impression of what the Python programming language is
+    * Know the basics of what the Python interpreter is
+    * Get a first idea of what a program is
+    * Hear about the three types of errors
+    * Build up experience with the Python interpreter

 Read the following sections of [How to Think Like a Computer Scientist: Learning with Python 3](https://openbookproject.net/thinkcs/python/english3e/index.html):

  * 1.1 The Python programming language